 Commander O'Brien credits the success of his units to "outstanding leadership, training and teammates he served with who call each other "brothers" and who made me a better leader."

-He says the key to success in the Marine Corps and Navy is "the TEAM of troops who we lead, train, deploy and operate with who have each other's backs all day everyday especially in (often very fast-moving) missions with maximum risks and threats to protect America and represent America with honor, courage and commitment.
-I'm humbled we got through all we did and I owe our success, and truly my life, to my brothers and God.
+He says the key to success in the Marine Corps and Navy is "the TEAM of troops who we lead, train, deploy and operate with who have each other's backs all day everyday especially in (often very fast-moving) missions with maximum risks and threats to protect America and represent America with professionalism and honor, courage & commitment.
+I'm humbled we got through all we did, contributed to US national security worldwide, and I owe our success, and truly my life, to my brothers and God.
 I was also blessed to have great bosses who gave me & our units super opportunities.
 I'm most humbled by brothers who made the ultimate sacrifice for our freedoms & their Gold Star families who are in my prayers every day.
 So I try to give back every day in honor of and gratitude for our troops, their families, veterans & our supporters everywhere today who are a great example of the best of American service to our nation & the world."

 Anthony O'Brien, Sr.